 Differences Between Event Planning and Coordinating

 There are several loosely-defined terms in the event industry.
 That is, words that can be interpreted in different ways.
 The word "event" by itself could mean anything from a birthday party to benefit concert.
-And the use of different terms can lead to confusion and misunderstandings, specifically around job titles.
-One of the biggest areas of confusion is around event planners versus event coordinators.
+This use of different terms can lead to confusion and misunderstandings, specifically around job titles.
+One of the biggest areas of confusion concerns event planners vs. event coordinators.

 Event Planners vs. Event Coordinators